Discover the Chapelle-Chambertin appellation

 To the east of the famous Route des Grands Crus, we find the Chapelle-Chambertin.
 It owes its name to the Chapel of Notre-Dame de Bèze, built in 1155 and demolished in 1830.
-The Chapelle-Chambertin vineyard is shared between a dozen winemakers and occupies 20 parcels or so.
-This Burgundy AOC is produced in two localities: “En la Chapelle” and “Les Gémeaux”.
+The Chapelle-Chambertin vineyard, located on the Côte de Nuits, is shared between a dozen winemakers and occupies 20 parcels or so.
+This Burgundy AOC is produced in two localities: "En la Chapelle" and "Les Gémeaux".
 Put together, they amount to 5.5 hectares.
 The Chapelle-Chambertin is one of the Grands Crus from the Gevrey-Chambertin wine area.

-It's very close to its neighbor appellation, Griotte-Chambertin.
+Chapelle-Chambertin is very close to its neighbor appellation, Griotte-Chambertin.
 Both of them sit at 260-270 meters of altitude, facing south.
 The soils there are rich, made of a mixture of scree, marl and limestone (which offers excellent permeability).
 As for the climate, it's continental, just like the entire hills of Grands Crus.
-The wines are made with Pinot Noir, which can produce up to 170 hectoliters on average per year (22,500 bottles in total).
+The wines are all made with Pinot Noir grapes, which can produce up to 170 hectoliters on average per year (22,500 bottles in total).

 Browse our selection of Chapelle-Chambertin wines.Read more